 Let’s take a closer look at this Dewalt DW331K.
 It has a 6.5 Amp motor.
 Still powerful but a tiny bit less than Bosch jigsaws in this price range.
 The variable speed ranges from 500 to 3100 SPM and is controlled by a trigger with incorporated speed dial.

 The maximum speed is adjusted by a dial and then is controlled by a trigger switch.
-Lock-on button can be locked at any speed for prolonged use.
+The lock-on button can be locked at any speed for prolonged use.

-4 position orbital action allows for adjusting an aggressiveness of the cut depending on a task and a type of material.
-All of this allows for improved control and cleaner results.
+Four-position orbital action allows for adjusting an aggressiveness of the cut depending on a task and a type of material.
+And, therefore, for improved control and cleaner results.

-An all-metal gear case will give you durability and counterbalance mechanism reduces vibrations while extra-large rubber grip dampens it.
-For keeping your cutting line visible and free of dust, this tool has an integrated dust blower.
-All in all great saw for professional use and serious DIY-ers.
+An all-metal gear case will give you durability, and counterbalance mechanism reduces vibrations while extra-large rubber grip dampens it.
+For keeping your cutting line visible and free of dust, this tool has an integrated dust blower — all in all, excellent saw for professional use and serious DIY-ers.

-If you by any chance experience a loose bevel adjustment lever after using the saw for some time there is a fix for it.
+If you, by any chance, experience a loose bevel adjustment lever after using the jigsaw for some time, there is a fix for it.
 Just use an Allen key on the bottom of the saw.
 Just make sure not to make it too tight otherwise you won’t be able to move the lever, it must be just right.

-For quick changing blades this saw is equipped with tool-free, lever-action blade clamps that allow you to change the blade quickly and securely.
+For quick changing blades, this jigsaw has tool-free, lever-action blade clamps that allow you to change the blade quickly and securely.
 The blade lever is constructed of metal for added durability.

 Overall it’s not too heavy and easy to maneuver with little vibrations.
-Powerful, durable and versatile with a nice kit box for easy transport.
+Robust, durable, and versatile with a handy kit box for easy transport.

 Does DEWALT DW331k have any special features?

 With the flush cut blade like DeWalt DW3311, you’ll be able to cut to the front of the jigsaw’s footplate.
-It comes very handy when you need to cut out a piece of a floor or modify an existing piece of furniture.
+It is very convenient when you need to cut out a piece of a floor or modify an existing piece of furniture.

 Users have reported blades that keep falling out.
-I know it sounds bad but luckily it’s rather a chance of getting a lemon than a major flaw with all the jigsaws on the market.
-If that was the case I’m sure Dewalt would have a massive product withdrawal as it’d be a safety issue.
+I know it sounds terrible, but luckily, it’s rather a chance of getting a lemon than a major flaw with all the jigsaws on the market.
+If that was the case, I’m sure Dewalt would have a massive product withdrawal as it’d be a safety issue.

-If you, however, come across this problem don’t fret.
+If you, however, come across this problem, don’t fret.
 You have to make sure that the blade goes in very firmly.
-The lever has to be open all the way to get the blade all the way in.
-Once it’s in you release the lever and pull the blade down to check if it’s secure.
-In other words, you have to play with it a little to get the feel for it.
+The lever has to be open all the way to get the blade in.
+Once it’s in, you release the lever and pull the blade down to check if it’s secure.
+In other words, you have to play with it a little to get a feel for it.

-As I mentioned above this model has an integrated dust blower however it lacks any dust extraction system.
+As I mentioned above, this model has an integrated dust blower; however, it lacks any dust extraction system.
 For some users, it’ll be enough for some not.
-I think for the price you’re paying you should definitely be able to at least to hook it up to a shop vac.
+I think for the price you’re paying, you should be able to at least hook it up to a shop vac.

 Festool 561443 PS 300 EQ